 Latte: One Line and Localization Done for You

-about a month ago by David Grudl
+4 months ago by David Grudl

 Good news for all developers using Latte: the new version brings significant improvements in localization.
 Let's see how these updates can make your work easier and save you time.